Reviews Archive

 Detail

 SNES - Pretty good but not particularly impressive.
-Of particular note are the backgrounds for the hall of stairs, and portrait gallery, but most of the game tends to use a lot of repeating patterns and textures.
+Of particular note are the backgrounds for the hall of stairs, and portrait gallery, but most of the game tends to use a lot of repeating patterns and textures that are fairly simplistic.

 Winner Is: SNES